emily-ramirez/PinPlay/Deliverables/D1-Inception.md

 - not interested in using playlists to find new music

 **Representative Quotes**
-- "I used to use playlists to find new music but I find stuff mostly on Tik-Tok now."
+- "I used to use playlists to find new music but I find stuff mostly on TikTok now."
 - "I use playlists all the time.
 I have one really large playlist that I listen to daily.
 It can be frustrating to work with."
 - "I don't really care about what other people in my area are listening to.
 I can see how others might though."
 - "My mood changes a lot, so being able to cater to that with the playlists I already have would be cool."